When the peg broke

 sUSD and SIP-420: the depeg a governance vote chose

 Synthetix did not get hacked and did not go insolvent.
-It voted to pool its debt and drop the collateral ratio — and in doing so removed the very incentive that had kept sUSD at a dollar.
+It voted to pool its debt and drop the collateral ratio — removing the very incentive that had kept sUSD at a dollar — then, a year later, voted to freeze and retire the token outright.

 Neutrino USD: the stablecoin collapse before Terra